 - You start in a tent.
 That’s new.

-- Tool bag to hide your tools when you run out of space for collectible items.
+- Tool bag to hide your tools

 - Upgraded tools are fun to use – chop several trees within a square, or smash several rocks.